20. Lateral Inhibition: Spontaneous symmetry allows spontaneous developmental patterning

 bokeh.io.output_notebook()

-In Chapter 14, we discussed the role of cellular differentiation in many different cell types as a necessary part of the developmental process by which a single cell becomes a complex multicellular organism.
-But a variety of cell types alone is not sufficient to constitute a living, functional organism—it is also essential that these cell types be spatially organized into body plans and morphologies.
+In Chapter 14, we discussed the role of cellular differentiation in multicellular development.
+But multiple cell types alone do not an organism make.
+It is just as essential that these cell types be spatially organized into body plans and morphologies.

-The first question we might ask is whether this pattern is actually relevant in known developmental systems.
-Indeed, there are many situations in which cell-level checkerboard patterning has been observed—the two images below are examples from sensory cell development in the inner ear of a developing chick (left) and hair cells from the dorsal thorax of a fruit fly (right).
+A beautiful example of spatial patterning occurs in sensory cell development, as one can see with sensor bristles in the inner ear of a developing chick (left) and hair cells from the dorsal thorax of a fruit fly (right).
 In both cases, patterning defects have functional consequences for the organism, either through impaired hearing in the ear example or through altered aerodynamic properties that could affect flight in the hair cell example.
 (At the same time, it is important to emphasize that natural spatial patterning processes, such as the generation of a checkerboard array of sound-sensing hairs in the inner ear, are more complex, than the minimal lateral inhibition models we consider below.)

 Images from Goodyear and Richardson 1997, J. Neurosci. (left), Lu and Adler 2015, PLoS One (right)